dnguyennk/mini-projects/Blackjack-game/README.md

-### Welcome to the Blackjack Game Project!
+### Goal
-Are you ready to dive into the exciting world of Blackjack?
-This project will guide you through creating your own Blackjack game using Python.
-You'll be implementing the game's logic, dealing cards, calculating scores, and determining the winner.
+- Designs a Blackjack game using Python.
+- Implemented the game's logic, dealing cards, calculating scores, and determining the winner.

 ### Project Difficulty Levels:
 Normal 😎: Use all hints provided to complete the project.